allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

     * Defer to the Professor or student technical leaders when unsure about tasks or implementation
     * Distribute tasks to all team members evenly
     * Make new decisions when a previous decision cannot be implemented
-    * Use Github issue tracker when a choice is disputed and let team members share their opinion
+    * Use GitHub issue tracker when a choice is disputed and let team members share their opinion
     * Use efficient communication within and outside of teams
     * Come to a consensus about decisions